 Definition of Exaggeration

-Sometimes, we all exaggerate, maybe by spicing up some stories for making fun of something or simply for highlighting our points.
-Exaggeration is a statement that makes something worse, or better than it really is.
-In literature and oral communication, writers and speakers use it as a literary technique for extra stress and drama in a piece of work or speech.
+We all exaggerate.
+Sometimes by spicing up stories to make them more fun, or simply to highlight our points.
+Exaggeration is a statement that makes something worse, or better, than it really is.
+In literature and oral communication, writers and speakers use exaggeration as a literary technique, to give extra stress and drama in a work or speech.

 - He snores louder than a cargo train.

 - He is drowning in his tears.

 - His brain is the size of a pea.

 It is a statement that slightly exaggerates something to convey the meaning.
 Cole Porter’s poem You’re the Top provides a good example:

 “You’re the Nile,

 Here, the poet overstates the actual truth and calls his beloved the river Nile, and the tower of Pisa.
 He also says that her smile like that of the Mona Lisa.

 “And the skin on her face was thin and drawn tight like the skin on an onion and her eyes were gray and sharp like the points of two ice picks.”